MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-channel.md

 For the updated runtime and MSIX, see [Downloads for the Windows App SDK](/windows/apps/windows-app-sdk/downloads).

 > [!NOTE]
+> When you reference WinAppSDK 1.2 from a project you might see an error similar to: "_Detected package downgrade: Microsoft.Windows.SDK.BuildTools from 10.0.22621.1 to 10.0.22000.194._" This is caused by incompatible references to this package from the app project and from the WinAppSDK package.
+To resolve this you can update the project’s reference to a more recent and compatible version of Microsoft.Windows.SDK.BuildTools, or simply remove the reference from your project.
+If you remove it from your project, a compatible version will be implicitly referenced by the WinAppSDK package.

+> [!NOTE]
 > For C# developers, one of the following .NET SDK versions (or later) is required: 6.0.401, 6.0.304, 6.0.109.
 To update your .NET SDK version, visit [.NET Downloads](https://dotnet.microsoft.com/download) or update to the latest version of Visual Studio.
 Without the required .NET SDK version, when updating your NuGet package you will see an error like: *"This version of WindowsAppSDK requires WinRT.Runtime.dll version 2.0 or greater."*.

 ### Third-party Widgets in Windows